 Pasifika is a treat for the taste buds, whether you already know and love traditional Pacific Island foods, or you’re new to the wonderful flavours and dishes on offer.

 Get a taste of the Pacific – there are more than 150 traditional, authentic dishes to choose from and they are all reasonably priced, with an average of around $7.
-Not only is the food delicious, but it also reflects the history and culture of the Pacific Islands – the festival has moved to a fully authentic village menu in 2013 so you will only sample the best.
+Not only is the food delicious, but it also reflects the history and culture of the Pacific Islands.
+Since 2013 the festival has moved to a fully authentic village menu so you will only sample the best.

 The arrival of Indians in Fiji has created a fusion of food – including curry chicken and roti.
 There is a strong New Zealand influence in the recipes of Tonga, Samoa and the Cook Islands, such as mutton flaps, which are mixed with national dishes.
 In Samoa you’d expect to see mutton flaps baked in taro leaves and coconut cream.